Bay Area Family Photographer Blog

 Central Park

-Located in downtown San Mateo with gardens, flowers, and easy stroller access
+Located in downtown San Mateo with gardens, flowers, and easy stroller access.

 Coyote Point Recreation Area: A Favorite San Mateo Family Photo Location